raspberrypilearning/boat-race/en/step_10.md

 ## Challenge: More obstacles!
 Can you add more obstacles to your game?
 Here are some ideas:

-+ You could add green slime to your backdrop, which slows the player down when they touch it.
++ You could add green slime to your backdrop.
+The slime slows the boat down when the player lets them touch.

 ![screenshot](images/boat-algae.png)